sainisarkar-glitch/PixelVision-Color-Analyzer/README.md

-# ColorScope — Image Color Percentage Analyzer
+# PixelVision — Image Color Percentage Analyzer

 A GitHub-ready Product Management + Python prototype project that analyzes an image at pixel level and maps every pixel into 11 human-readable color categories.